Asymptotic Theories of Classes Defined by Forbidden Homomorphisms: Forbidden Digraphs

 \begin{example} We revisit the digraph $D$ from Example~\ref{expl:no-01}, which was the disjoint union of $\vec C_3$ and $T_3$.
-We still have to prove that the probability of the sentence $\phi$ which states that a given graph admits a homomorphism from $T_3$ asymptotically holds in $\Csp(D)$ with probability $1/2$.
-Note that the number $c_n$ of digraphs with vertex set $\{1,\dots,n\}$ that map homomorphically to $T_3$ equals the number of digraphs that map homomorphically to $\vec C_3$.
-A density argument shows that the number of digraphs that map homomorphically to neither $T_3$ nor $\vec C_3$ is negligible in comparison to $c_n$ (similarly as in the proof of Theorem~\ref{thm:main}.
-By Proposition~\ref{prop:T}, a graph that homomorphically maps to $T_3$ satisfies $\phi$ asymptotically almost surely; conversely, a graph that satisfies $\phi$ has no homomorphism to $\vec C_3$, and by what we have stated above it must have a homomorphism to $T_3$.
-This shows that $\phi$ holds asymptotically with probability $1/2$. \end{example}
+We still have to prove that the probability of the sentence $\phi$ which states that a given graph admits a homomorphism from $T_3$ asymptotically holds in $\Csp(D)$ with probability exactly $1/2$.
+By Theorem~\ref{thm:main}, asymptotically almost surely a $D$-coloured digraph $(G,f)$ is such that the image of $f$ induces a copy $S$ of $\vec C_3$ or a copy $S$ of $T_3$.
+In both cases, a.a.s.\ the pre-images of the vertices of $S$ under $f$ have size at least $\lfloor n/3 \rfloor$.
+In the second case $G$ a.a.s.\ satisfies $\phi$, and in the first case, $G$ a.a.s.\ does not satisfy $\phi$, because if it would, then $\vec C_3$ must contain a subgraph of $T_3$, which it does not.
+Note that the number $c_n$ of digraphs with vertex set $\{1,\dots,n\}$ that map homomorphically to $T_3$ equals the number of digraphs that map homomorphically to $\vec C_3$, so both cases are equally likely. \end{example}

-\subsection{Blow-ups of $K_k$}
+\subsection{Blow-ups of $K_{\ell}$}

-In the previous section we have seen that we can get rid of the colours if $D$ is a core digraph without non-trivial automorphisms.
-However, the densest parts of $D$ might not satisfy these assumptions.
-We therefore make use of the additional assumption that $D$ is a finite dual.
+In the previous section we have seen that orientations of blow-ups of $K_{\ell}$ play a particular role when studying the almost-sure theory of $\Csp(D)$ for finite oriented graphs $D$.
+We will now investigate which orientations $D$ of blow-ups of $K_{\ell}$ can arise as the dual of a finite set of forbidden orientations of trees.